blkFinch/blkfinch.github.io/_notes/Steps for creating a hypersigil.md

 This character is totemic.
 As it is acted upon by the narrative, so too do we.

 ### Sympathetic Feedback Loop

+The sympathetic feedback loop is a process of blurring the line between memory and imagination.
+By using the interconnected systems in the brain of memory and imagination ([[Is imagination another form of memory]]? ) we can begin to create a sensation of remembering events that havent yet happened and imagining events that will.

 >The key, it seems, is to create a two way sympathetic response from creating and reading the entries.
 >
 > 1. Use actual events from your life in the entries.